 In accordance with our Equity Commitment, NTEN is dedicated to providing a safe and welcoming experience for everyone.
 We do not tolerate discrimination or harassment in any form.

-This Code of Conduct applies to all NTEN spaces, including, but not limited to, NTEN’s online community platform, webinars and trainings, social media, Nonprofit Technology Conference, Nonprofit Tech Roundups, NTEN Labs, and Nonprofit Tech Club events.
-Anyone who violates this Code of Conduct may be sanctioned or expelled from these spaces at the discretion of the NTEN Community Team.
+This Code of Conduct applies to all NTEN spaces, including, but not limited to, NTEN’s online community platform, online and in-person trainings, social media, Nonprofit Technology Conference, and Nonprofit Tech Club events.
+Anyone who violates this Code of Conduct may be sanctioned or expelled from these spaces at the discretion of NTEN.

 Some NTEN spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.